A KL-regularization Framework for Learning to Plan with Adaptive Priors: Introduction

 Despite differing formulations, emerging MPPI-based methods implicitly follow the same principle for interacting with the environment and updating the policy, revealing a growing but fragmented landscape.
 This motivates a unifying framework that clarifies commonalities, organizes design choices, and enables systematic extensions to push forward the state of the art.

-The main contribution of this work is Policy Optimization–Model Predictive Control (PO-MPC), a general MBRL framework for MPPI-based approaches.
-PO-MPC builds on the TD-MPC2 world model by casting the sampling policy learning step as an instance of KL-regularized RL, where the learned sampling policy $\pi_{\theta_s}$ is regularized against an MPPI-induced prior $\pi_p$ with strength determined by a hyperparameter $\lambda$.
+The main contribution of this work is Policy Optimization–Model Predictive Control (PO-MPC), a novel general MBRL framework for MPPI-based approaches.
+PO-MPC builds on the TD-MPC2 world model, and casts the sampling policy learning step as an instance of KL-regularized RL, where the trajectory distribution induced by the learned sampling policy $\pi_{\theta_s}$ is regularized against an MPPI-induced prior $\pi_p$ with strength determined by a hyperparameter $\lambda$.
 In particular, our formulation enables:

-\begin{itemize} \item \textbf{Novel configurations.} We explore new algorithmic variants by tuning the KL-regularization strength $\lambda$. \item \textbf{Intermediate prior.} We introduce a learned prior that shields $\pi_{\theta_s}$ from outdated planner samples stored in the replay buffer. \item \textbf{Flexible objectives for training the prior.} We demonstrate how alternative losses for training the MPPI-induced prior embed distinct properties in $\pi_{\theta_s}$, yielding superior performance. \end{itemize}
+\begin{itemize} \item \textbf{Novel configurations.} We explore new algorithmic variants by tuning the KL-regularization strength $\lambda$. \item \textbf{Intermediate prior.} We introduce a learned prior, and show both theoretically and empirically that it shields $\pi_{\theta_s}$ from outdated planner samples in the replay buffer. \item \textbf{Flexible objectives for training the prior.} We demonstrate how alternative losses for training the MPPI-induced prior embed distinct properties in $\pi_{\theta_s}$, yielding superior performance. \end{itemize}

-We validate PO-MPC on challenging high-dimensional continuous control benchmarks, showing substantial gains in both sample efficiency and final performance over state-of-the-art baselines.
+We validate PO-MPC on challenging high-dimensional continuous control benchmarks.
+We recover recent methods in the state-of-the-art as limiting cases of the regularization strength~\citep{hansen2024tdmpc2,wang2025bootstrapped}, and demonstrate that intermediate values of $\lambda$ not only outperform both extremes in terms of sample efficiency and final performance, but also manage to learn in environments where these fail.
 These results highlight that a principled unification of MPPI-based approaches not only clarifies their design space but also drives concrete improvements in practice.